hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/orchestra_mounting.md

 # pbcopy puts the contents into the clipboard (in other words it is equivalent to copying with "ctrl + c") so you can just paste it as usual with "ctrl + v"
 ```

-Use vim to open `~/.ssh/authorized_keys` and copy the contents from your computer to this file and save it.
+Log into Orchestra and use vim to open `~/.ssh/authorized_keys` and copy the contents from your computer to this file and save it.

 ## Mount Orchestra using sshfs

-Now, let's set up for running `sshfs`, by creating a folder with an intuitive name for your home directory on the cluster to be mounted in.
+Now, let's set up for running `sshfs` on our laptops (local machines), by creating a folder with an intuitive name for your home directory on the cluster to be mounted in.

 ```bash
 $ mkdir ~/Orchestra